SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/exercises-graphical-and-web-apps/sumator-web/sumator-web.md

 # Lab: Web Application "Sumator" (Calculator)

 Now we are going to write something even more complex, but also more interesting: a web application that **calculates the sum of two numbers**.
-By **entering two numbers** in the first two text fields and pressing the \[**Calculate**\] button, **their sum is being calculated** and the result is shown in the third text field.
+By **entering two numbers** in the first two text fields and pressing the [**Calculate**] button, **their sum is being calculated** and the result is shown in the third text field.

 Pay attention that we are creating **a Web-based application**.
 This is an application that is available through a web browser, just like your favorite email or news website.
-The web application is going to have a server side \(back-end\), which is written in the C\# language with the ASP.NET MVC technology, and a client side \(front-end\), which is written in the HTML language \(this is a language for visualization of information in a web browser\).
+The web application is going to have a server side (back-end), which is written in the C\# language with the ASP.NET MVC technology, and a client side (front-end), which is written in the HTML language (this is a language for visualization of information in a web browser).

 The **Web application** is expected to look similarly to the following:

 ![](/assets/chapter-1-images/08.Numbers-sum-web-01.png)

 As a difference compared to console applications, which read and write the data in the form of a text in the console, web applications have **a web-based user interface**.
-Web applications **are being loaded from some Internet address** \(URL\) through a standard web browser.
+Web applications **are being loaded from some Internet address** (URL) through a standard web browser.
 Users write input data in a page, visualized from the web browser, the data is processed on a web server and the results are shown again in a page of the web browser.
 For our web application we are going to use **the ASP.NET MVC technology**, which allows creating of **web applications with the programming language C\#** in the development environment **Visual Studio**.

 ## Creating a New ASP.NET MVC Project

-In Visual Studio we create **a new C\# project of type „ASP.NET Web Application“** with name **WebApp**:
+In Visual Studio we create **a new C\# project of type “ASP.NET Web Application”** with name **WebApp**:

 ![](/assets/chapter-1-images/08.Numbers-sum-web-02.png)